kuzhuppillil/portfolio/README.md

-# My Data Analytics Portfolio
+# My Tech Portfolio

-Welcome to my data analytics portfolio!
+Welcome to my Tech portfolio!
 This repository showcases my passion for data analytics, insight generation, visualizations, model building, and project planning.
 Each project represents a significant step in my journey into the world of data science.

 ## Project 1: App Rating Prediction